spack/spack-tutorial/tutorial_basics.rst

 using different versions of a dependency to build, which obviously cannot be done with linked dependencies.

-``HDF5`` is more complicated than our basic example of zlib and tcl, but it's still within the realm of software that an experienced HPC user could reasonably expect to install given a bit of time.
+HDF5 is more complicated than our basic example of zlib and Tcl, but it's still within the realm of software that an experienced HPC user could reasonably expect to install given a bit of time.
 Now let's look at an even more complicated package.